 RefSenseRefSense is the name of both a web interface to PubMed, and a set of command line tools for accessing PubMed.
 (Note: RefSense was previously distributed as 'Biblio'.)

-interface provides easy access to PubMed's data as well as some useful tools not found at the actual PubMed site.
+The web interface is currently broken.
+It used to provide easy access to PubMed's data as well as some useful tools not found at the actual PubMed site.

 AvailabilityDownload version 1.2, distributed under the GNU Public License.